giesselmann/nanopype/docs/installation.md

     # specific tool only
     snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] samtools

 The --directory argument of snakemake is used as installation prefix.
 By running snakemake with e.g. -j 4 multiple targets are build in parallel at the cost of interleaved output to the shell.
+To further accelerate the build you may try the following to build 8 tools (-j8) with 8 threads each (threads_build) using the CMake generator Ninja:

+    snakemake --snakefile rules/install.smk --directory [INSTALL_PREFIX] -j 8 --config threads_build=8 --config build_generator=Ninja all

 You will need to append the **bin** directory to your PATH variable, modify the paths in the environment config or re-run the nanopype installation with

     pip3 install . --upgrade --install-option="--tools=$(pwd)../../bin"